Rigging Artist

 Job Roles

-Rigging artists are essential members of the 3D animation and visual effects pipeline, responsible for creating the virtual skeleton and controls that enable 3D models, characters, and objects to move and emote realistically.
+Rigging artists are essential members of the 3D animation and visual effects pipeline, responsible for creating the virtual skeleton and controls that enable 3D models, characteRs and objects to move and emote realistically.
 Their work bridges the gap between the static model and the animated character, allowing animators to manipulate and bring life to these digital creations.

 The following job profiles of rigging artists encompass a range of responsibilities, including Rigging Setup, Skinning and Weighting, Control Systems, Facial Rigging, Prop and Object Rigging, Collaboration, Rigging Optimization, Rigging artists, and Research & Development: